Building with Claude Episode 5

 All data lives here.
 Both engines read and write to the same database.

 Two engines, one database.
-The outbound engine is where we go find potential clients: research companies, find contact info, draft personalized emails, send them, track who opens what, and auto-generate follow-ups.
+The outbound engine is where we go find potential clients: research companies, find contact info across three data sources, draft personalized emails, run them through an AI quality gate, send them, track who opens what, and auto-generate follow-ups that learn from previous attempts.
 The inbound engine is where potential clients come to us: someone takes our quiz, fills out a booking form, or connects on LinkedIn, and the system scores them, creates a record, and sends an appropriate auto-reply.
 Both engines use the same email and AI services.
 Both read and write to the same CRM.
-The admin tools sit behind a secure connection so only we can access them.

 No Salesforce.
 No HubSpot.
 No $200/month CRM subscription.